RebornBeat/SENTINEL-WEAR-Wearable-Distributed-Sensing-for-Personal-Awareness-Research-Framework-/README.md

 Each node carries some subset of:

-- **mmWave radar** — presence/motion of objects approaching the body envelope; functions in darkness, through obscuration, and in adverse weather.
+- **mmWave radar** — presence/motion of objects approaching the body envelope; functions in darkness, through obscuration, and in adverse weather. **(Primary Sensing Modality)**
 - **IMU** — orientation of that node in the body frame; the substrate for body-frame drift correction.
 - **Microphone array** — acoustic localization, direction-of-arrival of sudden sounds (glass break, verbal aggression, vehicle approach).
 - **Short-range LiDAR / ToF** — close-range geometry where radar resolution is insufficient.
 - **Environmental sensors** — temperature, gas, air quality.
 - **Haptic actuator** — silent directional alerts to the wearer.
+- **Low-resolution Camera (Optional/Opt-in)** — **Identification Layer.** Not used for tracking movement.
+Used strictly to classify detected objects (e.g., "Person known: John" or "Object held: Knife" vs "Stick").
+This module is typically located in the **Necklace/Pendant Node** due to its wider, stable field of view (POV) and is physically or logically disabled by default to ensure privacy.

 The **belt node** is the primary compute and battery — easiest to make heavier without compromising comfort.
 Other nodes are slim and beam metadata to the belt over a low-power body-area-network radio.